Getting Started with Selenium IDE

 How to use Selenium IDE

-Once we have the Selenium IDE setup on our respective browser, i.e Chrome or Firefox, it is time to see how to record and playback scripts in the IDE.
-We would be using the BStackDemo application to test the checkout process.
+Once the Selenium IDE is setup on the respective browser, i.e Chrome or Firefox, it is time to see how to record and playback scripts in the IDE.
+Here, the BStackDemo application will be used to test the checkout process.

-1. We would Record the checkout process on the BStack Demo application.
+1. Record the checkout process on the BStack Demo application.

 2. Save the test suite.